pika/pika/docs/_build/html/_sources/connecting.txt

 Continuation-Passing Style
 --------------------------

 Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event has completed.
-For example, if you are going to declare a queue, you pass in a method that will be called when the RabbitMQ server returns a "Queue.DeclareOk" response.
+For example, if you are going to declare a queue, you pass in a method that will be called when the RabbitMQ server returns a `Queue.DeclareOk <http://www.rabbitmq.com/amqp-0-9-1-quickref.html#queue.declare>`_ response.

 In our example below we use the following four easy steps:

 #.
 We start by creating our connection object, then starting our event loop.
 #.
 When we are connected, the *on_connected* method is called.
 In that method we create a channel.
 #.
 When the channel is created, the *on_channel_open* method is called.
 In that method we declare a queue.
 #.
 When the queue is declared successfully, *on_queue_declared* is called.
-In that method we call channel.basic_consume telling it to call the handle_delivery for each message RabbitMQ delivers to us.
+In that method we call :py:meth:`channel.basic_consume <channel.Channel.basic_consume>` telling it to call the handle_delivery for each message RabbitMQ delivers to us.
 #.
-When RabbitMQ has a message to send us, it will do so to the handle_delivery function passing the Method frame, Header frame and Body.
+When RabbitMQ has a message to send us, it call the handle_delivery method passing the AMQP Method frame, Header frame and Body.

 ..
 NOTE::
     Step #1 is on line #28 and Step #2 is on line #6.
 This is so that Python knows about the functions we'll call in Steps #2 through #5.